shiro/map2/README.md

 # Getting started

+**tldr:**

+- find the input device file descriptors you want to grab
+- write them into a file (i.e. `devices.list`)
+- write a script file for remapping the keys
+- run `$ map2 -d devices.list script_name.m2`

 In order to execute a script simply pass it as an argument to the `map2` command provided by this package.